daniel-vera-g/os-summary/README.md

 ## Acknowledgements

-This summary is based on Prof. Dr. Thomas Fuchß lecture and uses graphics from his slides.
+* This summary is based on Prof. Dr. Thomas Fuchß lecture and uses graphics from his slides.
+* The structure is based on the book: [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)

 ## License